Sufism – Lecture series Includes lectures on:

-This series is like colorful reflections of light from the facets of a diamond.
-The Lecture Series consists of the texts of a series of invited lectures at major European universities such as the Sorbonne, given during the 1994-1995 academic year by Hazrat Salaheddin Ali Nader Angha, the Pir of M.T.O.
-Shahmaghsoudi®, School o Islamic Sufism®.
-The lectures each center on a different topic, as the titles indicate.
-Taken together, the booklets present a distillation of the teachings of this famed, revered and thought provoking contemporary Sufi Master.
+The Lecture Series consists of texts from a series of invited lectures at major European universities such as the Sorbonne, given during the 1994-1995 academic year by Hazrat Salaheddin Ali Nader Angha, the Pir of M.T.O.
+Shahmaghsoudi®, School of Islamic Sufism®.
+Each lecture centers on a different topic, as the titles indicate.
+The book presents a distillation of the teachings of this famed, revered and thought provoking contemporary Sufi Master.

-In Sufism, Hazrat Pir presents the fundamental points of Sufism by illustrating them in a lively history.
-He defines Sufism as the reality of religion, a discipline which is the way to realization of human perfection, and indicates that: “Just as the sun never ceases to shine, this knowledge too has been passed down from a master to master, so those who seek to attain their divine state will be guided toward such a goal (p.22).”
+Hazrat Pir presents the fundamental points of Sufism by illustrating them in a lively history.
+He defines Sufism as the reality of religion, a discipline which is the way to the realization of human perfection, and indicates that: “Just as the sun never ceases to shine, this knowledge too has been passed down from a master to master, so those who seek to attain their divine state will be guided toward such a goal.”2

 The basic law of Islam is “la ilaha il allah”—There is no other than God.
-Sufism and Islam explains how the true meaning of this statement is revealed only when one comes to know one’s true self.
-To experience and know God, one must fist know oneself.
-This is attained through focused concentration in the heart, and lettering go of social habits and attachments, which separate us from our inner self.
-When we achieve this at all physical and metaphysical levels, then the artificial limits constructed by the mind collapse and we experience “the unlimited horizon of existence (p.
-43)” and witness the unity of it.
+Islamic Sufism explains how the true meaning of this statement is revealed only when one comes to know one’s true self.
+To experience and know God, one must first know oneself.
+This is attained through focused concentration in the heart, and letting go of social habits and attachments, which separates us from our inner self.
+When we achieve this at all physical and metaphysical levels, then the self-imposed limits constructed by the mind will collapse and we experience “the unlimited horizon of existence.”1 and experience the unity of it.

-The Sufism- Lecture Series are also available in audio book format.
+The Sufism: The Lecture Series is also available in audiobook format.

 For more information, please contact M.T.O.
 Publications®